maxvfischer/DIY-ai-art/README.md

 ![button_box_8](./tutorial_images/build_button_box/button_box_8.jpg)

-The screws were colored black using an aerosol varnish paint.
+The screws keeping the top and bottom pieces together were colored black using an aerosol varnish paint.
 A tip when painting screws is to stick them into a piece of styrofoam.

 ![button_box_9](./tutorial_images/build_button_box/button_box_9.jpg)